2023 Best Fine & Studio Arts Schools in the New England Region

 On average, Fine Arts graduates from Tufts take out $26,000 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $704.

-Boston University came in at #10 in this year’s edition of the Best Fine & Studio Arts Schools in the New England Region ranking.
-Located in the large city of Boston, Boston U is a private not-for-profit school with a very large student population.
+With a ranking of #10, Boston University did quite well on this year’s best schools for fine and studio arts students.
+Located in the large city of Boston, Boston U is a private not-for-profit college with a fairly large student population.

 Fine Arts majors at Boston U take out an average of $27,000 in student loans while working on their egree.